grafana/k6-docs/src/data/markdown/docs/40 xk6-disruptor/02 API/02 PodDisruptor.md

 ## Example

+This example:
-This example shows how to create a selector that matches all pods in the `default` namespace with the `run=nginx` label and inject a delay of 100ms and a 10% of requests returning a http response code 500.
+- Creates a selector that matches all pods in the `default` namespace with the `run=nginx` label
+- Injects a delay of 100ms and makes 10 percent of requests return an http response code `500`.

 ```javascript